-One of our buyer personas is marketing agencies.
+One of our buyer personas is marketing agencies and social media agencies.
 Among other use cases, they use our software to help manage the many freelancers they work with.

 So we created and article about how agencies are using outsourcing to grow their business.

 Is there some overlap with other articles?
 Absolutely.

 However, the nuances of the outsourcing strategies makes this article very interesting to agencies.